sahlet-official/selfdev/Documentation/FOUNDATION.md

    - To master the skill of searching and assimilation the needed information.
    - To master the skill of simplifying the task.
    - To master the skill of rest.
+   - To master the skill of prioritization.
-   - To master the skill of starting a business, continuing a business, and FINISHING a business (the most important), on small and then large scales.
+   - To master the skill of starting a business, continuing a business, and COMPLETING a business (the most important) and emotional confirmation - satisfaction, without a feeling of emotional confirmation of completion, the process (emotionally) does not feel complete and relaxation does not occur.
+Any large business can be broken down into medium businesses, and any medium business into small ones.
+And at each level of scale, there are these stages: beginning, continuation, and end, so that it is easy to follow and understand.
+It is worth mastering on a small scale, then on a medium scale, and then on a large scale.

 <br>
 <br>